isomerpages/moe-commonwealthsec/_admissions/Direct School Admission.md

 ---
 title: Direct School Admission
-permalink: /admissions/direct-school-admission
+permalink: /admissions/direct-school-admission/
 description: ""
 ---
 Direct School Admission
 =======================

 **DIRECT SCHOOL ADMISSION (DSA)**
-_Updated April 2022_
+_Updated April 2023_

-Primary six pupils may seek Direct School Admission into Commonwealth Secondary School before the Secondary One Posting Exercise.
+The 2023 Direct School Admission Exercise has yet to commence.
+Students and parents may refer to the 2022 DSA information for reference but do note that the DSA areas may change in 2023.

 **Admission Criteria**

-2. We invite pupils who fulfill any of the admission criteria mentioned below to apply:

-**Category 1: Performing Arts - Band (Boys & Girls), Choir (Boys & Girls), Malay Dance (Boys & Girls), Chinese Dance (Girls), Indian Dance (Boys & Girls), Drama (Boys & Girls)**
+**Category 1: Performing Arts - Band (Boys & Girls), Choir (Boys & Girls), Drama (Boys & Girls)**

 *   Demonstrated passion and keen interest in the areas stated above.